vartikasilly/devops-qoala-assignment-vartikaAgrawal-21uec138/README.md

                 - Issues Identified: Summary of any issues encountered during image building and container setup.
                 - Resolution Steps: Detailed actions taken to resolve each issue and complete the assignment.

+Notes:

-Note: Bonus points will be awarded if the assignment includes deployment on a server hosted with any cloud provider (AWS, GCP, or Azure) and provides accessible endpoints (such as IP address or DNS record).
+Bonus points will be awarded if the assignment includes deployment on a server hosted with any cloud provider (AWS, GCP, or Azure) and provides accessible endpoints (such as IP address or DNS record).
 This allows for task verification through the shared endpoints.

+Additionally, please be aware that there are intentional bugs in the files that need to be identified and resolved for the project to run successfully.